-Proposals for Human Participants Research may be expedited and not subject to full review procedures when what is being proposed does not expose the participants to risk either to their persons or to their privacy.
+Proposals for Research with Human Participants may be expedited and not subject to full review procedures when what is being proposed does not expose participants to risk either to their persons or to their privacy.

 The same materials must be submitted for an expedited review as for a full review.
 The only difference is the length of time required for the review and the number of IRB members who will review the proposal.